E1leenn/finalchallenge/README.md

       button[i][j].config(bg='grey99')
 ```

-Below are the function codes for All Black
+Below are the function codes for All Black.
 ```
 def allblk():
   for j in range (32):